dewitters/rpg-playground-user-manual/docs/70-educators/index.md

 1. Students create their own games, either individually, in pairs or in groups.
 2. Teachers create educational games for students to play.
-3. Studends create educational game in groups, covering different topics.
+3. Students create educational game in groups, covering different topics.
 Groups play each other's games and learn that topic.

 RPG Playground could also be offered as an optional choice for group projects.
 Students are actually introducing RPG Playground to their teachers in such settings.